X

 What is a tributary?

 A tributary is a small river or stream that merges or flows into a larger river or stream.
-A river is typically has several tributaries.
+A river typically has several tributaries.

 Numerous tributaries feed into the Brazos River including the Clear, Salt and Double Mountain forks of the Brazos as well as the Navasota, Bosque, Nolan, and Little rivers and Yegua Creek.
 In addition, those tributaries each have several sub-tributaries, including numerous creeks as well as the Leon and San Gabriel Rivers, among others.